-- Purchase required materials. - Install the HotSeat App on your laptop computer (can also be installed on Apple mobile phones) - Register for CONNECT through the course Brightspace page only! - Read all the information in this course packet and watch the welcome video(s) on Brightspace, if you have not already done so - Complete the appropriate Reading Assignments posted on Brightspace - Complete Self-Assessment Test (if you have not already done so) - Complete the safety certification available on the course Brightspace page with a score of at least 20/25; this is due by August 29.
-You must complete your safety certification before you can work in lab. - Attend recitation. - Do NOT register your materials on the CONNECT website directly.
+- Purchase required materials. - Install the HotSeat App on your laptop computer (can also be installed on Apple mobile phones) - Register for ALEKS through the course Brightspace page only! - Read all the information in this course packet and watch the welcome video(s) on Brightspace, if you have not already done so - Complete the appropriate Reading Assignments posted on Brightspace - Complete Pre-Course Content Review Module on Brightspace (if you have not already done so) - Complete the safety certification available on the course Brightspace page with a score of at least 20/25; this is due by August 27.
+You must complete your safety certification before you can work in lab. - Attend recitation. - Do NOT register your materials on the ALEKS website directly.